-For specific academic and professional concerns, PDFs may contact Dr. Mark Beauchamp, Associate Dean Research, and PDF Coordinator.
+For specific academic and professional concerns, PDFs may contact Dr. Patsy Duff, Associate Dean Research, and PDF Coordinator.

 Some UBC programs and curricula that offer valuable experiences for PDFs are:

-- The Postdoctoral Fellows Office (PDFO), located within the Faculty of Graduate and Postdoctoral Studies, offers a number of useful resources for current and prospective PDFs: orientation sessions, news and events, professional development opportunities, awards and funding, career opportunities within and outside UBC, benefit packages, and other resources available at UBC.
+- The Graduate and Postdoctoral Studies Postdoctoral Fellows Office (PDFO), located within the Faculty of Graduate and Postdoctoral Studies, offers a number of useful resources for current and prospective PDFs: orientation sessions, news and events, professional development opportunities, awards and funding, career opportunities within and outside UBC, benefit packages, resources for Postdocs in the Humanities and Social Sciences and Postdocs in the Sciences, as well as other resources available at UBC.

 - The PDFO has developed a document entitled “A Guide for Postdoctoral Fellows”.
 This handbook provides basic information and advice for prospective and current UBC PDFs.
 Much of the information in this handbook is from the Faculty Relations website and in the Postdoctoral Fellows Office (PDFO) website.
 “A Guide for Postdoctoral Fellows” can be downloaded here.